magoha01/web-sprint-challenge-applied-javascript/README.md

 ## Submission format

-- [ ] Submit via Codegrade by committing and pushing any new changes to the *main* branch.
+- [X] Submit via Codegrade by committing and pushing any new changes to the *main* branch.
-- [ ] Check Codegrade for automated feedback.
+- [X] Check Codegrade for automated feedback.
-- [ ] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
+- [X] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
-- [ ] Any changes pushed after the deadline will not receive any feedback.
+- [X] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+    DOM stands for document object model. it is an object that represents the html elements of a webpage, with a tree-like struture that represents the content, structure, and style of the page.
+We are able to manipulate the dom by targeting its nodes in order to manipulate individual elements in the DOM.

 2. What is an event?
+        An event can be described as pretty much any type user interaction detected within the browser( ex click, moving the mouse over an element, pressing down a key on the keyboard, etc).

 3. What is an event listener?
+    an event listener is a function that targets specific input from the user.
+Event listeners fire off at the moment said user interaction occurs, triggering the function attached to that listener(for example, An event listener could be added to the home button of a web page in which whenever the user clicks the home button, they return to the home page).

 4. Why would we convert a NodeList into an Array?
+    We would convert a nodeList into an array because otherwise we are unable to iterate over it using array methods, as a nodeList is a browser API, while an array is a javascript API.

 5. What is a component?
+    A Component is a standalone reusable piece of code in javascript used to create and style new html elements.